 Yes – even our spirit!

-I know, so far the first thing on every list in these blog posts has been prayer.
-But let me tell you, prayer is so vital to ever area of our life!
+You may not have expected this to be the first step on my list, but let me tell you, prayer is so vital to ever area of our life!
 And we often ignore it, or fail to understand just how important it truly is.

 Do you pray about your intimate relationship with your husband?